Disfranchisement after the Reconstruction era

 In 1912, the Republican Party was split when Theodore Roosevelt ran against William Howard Taft, the party nominee.
 In the South by this time, the Republican Party had been hollowed out by the disfranchisement of African Americans, who were mostly excluded from voting.
-Democrat Woodrow Wilson was elected as the first southern President since 1856.
+Democrat Woodrow Wilson was elected as the first southern President since 1848.
 He was re-elected in 1916, in a much closer presidential contest.
 During his first term, Wilson satisfied the request of Southerners in his cabinet and instituted overt racial segregation throughout federal government workplaces, as well as racial discrimination in hiring.
 During World War I, American military forces were segregated, with black soldiers poorly trained and equipped.

 Disfranchisement had far-reaching effects in the United States Congress, where the Democratic Solid South enjoyed "about 25 extra seats in Congress for each decade between 1903 and 1953".
 Also, the Democratic dominance in the South meant that southern senators and representatives became entrenched in Congress.
 They favored seniority privileges in Congress, which became the standard by 1920, and Southerners controlled chairmanships of important committees, as well as the leadership of the national Democratic Party.
 During the Great Depression, legislation establishing numerous national social programs were passed without the representation of African Americans, leading to gaps in program coverage and discrimination against them in operations.
 In addition, because black Southerners were not listed on local voter rolls, they were automatically excluded from serving in local courts.
 Juries were all white across the South.

 Political disfranchisement did not end until after the passage of the Voting Rights Act of 1965, which authorized the federal government to monitor voter registration practices and elections where populations were historically underrepresented and to enforce constitutional voting rights.
-The challenge to voting rights has continued into the 21st century, as shown by numerous court cases in 2016 alone, though attempts to restrict voting rights for political advantage have not been confined to the Southern United States.
-Another method of seeking political advantage through the voting system is the gerrymandering of electoral boundaries, as was the case of North Carolina, which in January 2018 was declared by a federal court to be unconstitutional.
-Such cases are expected to reach the Supreme Court of the United States.